jaycampbellluo/binance_l3_est/README.md

 Visit the [Releases page](https://github.com/OctopusTakopi/binance_l3_est/releases) and download the latest binary release.

-The chart will dynamically update as new WebSocket messages are received, with bid and ask bars color-coded based on the order age.

-Note: Allow enough time for the estimator to start working as it processes the historical L2 data.

 The chart dynamically updates as new WebSocket messages are received, and the bars for bids and asks are color-coded based on the order age, in K-means mode it based on the order size.

 > **Note:** Allow enough time for the estimator to start working as it processes the historical L2 data.